aldertzomer/RFPlasmid/README.md

 $ cp Lactococcus.out/training.rfo Lactococcus.rfo
 ```

-It is recommended to load the object in R and explore it to check how well it performs using the OOB output.
+It is recommended to load the object in R and explore it to check how well it performs using the OOB output and the confusion matrix.
+Generally you want to have the number of chromosome contigs that are predicted as being plasmid contigs as low as possible.
+It is also recommended to check the sizes of the contigs that are incorrectly predicted, as contigs <1 kb are more difficult to predict and at some point no improvements are possible.
+Modifying the ratio of the contigs sampled in the sampsize option in the training.R script may push the values to more chromosomal or plasmid contigs correctly predicted.
+In all our models the ratio was kept 1:1.

 ```
 $ R